oracle-samples/oci-data-science-ai-samples/data_labeling_examples/bulk_labeling_java/README.md

 REGION=us-phoenix-1

+## All the following inputs are only for ML_ASSISTED_LABELING algorithm :

-#Machine learning model type for assisted labeling, choices are PRETRAINED and CUSTOM
+# ML model type for assisted labeling, choices are PRETRAINED, CUSTOM and NEW
 ML_MODEL_TYPE=PRETRAINED

-#Minimum confidence score for a label predicted by the Machine learning model to be used to create annotation
-PREDICTION_CONFIDENCE_THRESHOLD=0.7

-#The OCID of the custom machine learning model trained in Vision or Language service for assisted labeling
-CUSTOM_MODEL_ID=ocid1.aivisionmodel.oc1.phx.amaaaaaaniob46iazrkx6ir57egwpbcmfstr6lgwxzle4tw7qkkkoilmuita
+# Optional parameters for ML_MODEL_TYPE=CUSTOM :
+# ML model OCID for any vision/language trained model
+CUSTOM_MODEL_ID=

+# Optional parameters for ML_MODEL_TYPE=NEW :

+# ML project OCID from vision/language service to create the model.
+If not provided, a new project is created
+MODEL_TRAINING_PROJECT_ID=

+# DLS dataset OCID with labeled records to be used as initial training data for creating custom model
+TRAINING_DATASET_ID=